ArmaAchilles/Achilles/docs/source/development/code-guidelines.rst

 7.4.
 Hashes
 ^^^^^^^^^^^

-When a key value pair is required, make use of the hash implementation from Achilles.
+When a key-value pair is required, make use of the hash implementation from Achilles.

 Hashes are a variable type that store key value pairs.
 They are not implemented natively in SQF, so there are a number of macros and functions for their usage in Achilles.